 Neuren Pharmaceuticals Limited (Neuren) is a publicly listed biopharmaceutical company focusing on the development of new therapies for brain injury, neurodevelopmental and neurodegenerative disorders.
-The novel drugs target chronic conditions such as Rett Syndrome and Fragile X Syndrome as well as acute neurological injuries.
 Neuren presently has a clinical stage molecule, NNZ-2566 in four Phase 2 clinical trials as well as NNZ-2591 in pre-clinical development.
-The intravenous form of NNZ-2566 is presently in a Phase 2 clinical trial in patients with moderate to severe traumatic brain injury.
+The intravenous form of NNZ-2566 is presently in a Phase 2 clinical trial in moderate to severe traumatic brain injury.
 The oral form of NNZ-2566 is in Phase 2 trials in Rett Syndrome, Fragile X Syndrome and Concussion.
 Three programs have received Fast Track designation from the US FDA and the Fragile X Syndrome program has also received Orphan Drug designation.